Published: Monday, Jan. 28th, 2019

 Since we’re particularly close to the officiating side of the wedding world, we used to assume that the ceremony was almost always written by the friend or family member who was being asked to perform the ceremony: the officiant.

 That said, it’s still worth pointing out a few things to help you decide who picks up the pen and who delivers the ceremony.
-Even if the officiant is going to write the wedding ceremony, it will make their life easier (and the ceremony better) if the the couple is involved in the ceremony creation process.
+Even if the officiant is going to write the bulk of the wedding ceremony, it will make their life easier (and the ceremony better) if the the couple is involved in the ceremony creation process.

 A lot of the most inspired wedding decisions are based on a gut feeling, but that only happens if folks are really in tune with what’s going on.
-That’s precisely why so many couples are reaching out to friends and family members to perform their ceremonies -- it might even be why you’re reading this article right now!
+That’s precisely why so many couples are reaching out to friends and family members to perform their ceremonies - it might even be why you’re reading this article right now!

-This early meeting is a chance to share the ceremony together and make sure that everyone understands how the ceremony is going to flow, and make sure they are all comfortable with it.
-Be sure to plan for one final get-together shortly before the wedding day for reviewing together so that everyone is (literally) on the same page with the ceremony.
+This early meeting is a chance to share their vision for their ceremony, and make sure that everyone understands how it's going to flow.
+Be sure to plan for one final get-together shortly before the wedding day for a final review so that everyone is on the same page, literally, with the ceremony.

 That said, we cannot stress enough the importance of preparation when it comes to creating the ceremony.
 Whether you’re on your own for the majority of the ceremony or working with the couple’s detailed vision and instruction, our popular wedding ceremony creation and delivery book Asked to Officiate is an invaluable resource.

 You don’t get another chance to get it right - so do your homework!

 Become a Wedding Officiant with Our Free Online Ordination!